UKCloud/documentation/articles/vmware/vmw-how-create-vm-from-scratch.md

 ## Next steps

 After you initially create your VM, you may want to edit some of the properties to finish setting it up.
 For more information, see [*How to view and update virtual machine settings*](vmw-how-update-vm-settings.md).

+If you haven't already, you may want to create networks to enable your VMs to communicate with each other and the outside world.
+For more information, see [*How to create a routed VDC network*](vmw-how-create-routed-network.md) and [*How to create an isolated VDC network*](vmw-how-create-isolated-network.md).

+You may also want to create rules to enable traffic into and out of your VMs.
+For more information, see [*How to create firewall rules*](vmw-how-create-firewall-rules.md) and [*How to create NAT rules*](vmw-how-create-nat-rules.md).

 ## Feedback